 Enhance Fraud Prevention and Detection Activities: We are improving our use of data analytics and predictive modeling to identify evolving patterns of suspicious activities in our workloads, allowing us to detect and prevent fraud before issuing payments.
 In FY 2024, we plan to initiate a reassessment of fraud risk in eServices and administrative services; complete the disability program fraud risk re-assessment, enumeration and debt management fraud risk profiles; and update the Enterprise Fraud Risk Management Strategy.
-In FY 2025, we plan to initiate re-assessment of fraud risk in the Representative Payee and Title XVI programs and draft an Enterprise Fraud Risk profile that includes all fraud risk profiles completed for the first cycle of fraud risk assessments.
+In FY 2025, we plan to initiate re-assessment of fraud risk profile that includes all fraud risk profiles completed for the first cycle of fraud risk assessments.
 Through FY 2025, we also plan to migrate our remaining eServices fraud detection analytics to the Anti-Fraud Product Line.